Financial-Times/document-store-api/README.markdown

 `concept` and `listType` are optional.
 If `concept` is supplied, both `uuid` and `prefLabel` fields must be supplied.

+As business requirement, multiple lists with same `concept` and `listType` are not allowed in the data store.
+A Splunk alert will be triggered when multiple lists are detected.

 ## List GET
 Make a GET request to http://localhost:14180/lists/{uuid} with Content-Type set to application/json.